sa-tre/satre-specification/docs/source/roles.md

   - The custodian or owner of a dataset, who provides access to the data for research in a TRE.
 This could be done via liasing with the TRE Operator on {ref}`secure data ingress <data_lifecycle_management>`.
 * - Information Asset Owner
   - General term for custodians or owners of a datasets, projects or other information assets within a TRE.
+* - Output Checker
+  - People responsible for checking the disclosure risk of project outputs, before egress, as part of the disclosure control process.
+See {ref}`output_management`.
 ```

 (infrastructure_roles)=